lance/lance.github.io/src/words/immutability.md

 But of course, if we're going for immutability and the safety that comes along with that, then this is clearly not the correct approach.
 We are mutating the `Product` instance when we do `this.price = someValue()`.

-So, what can we do about it?
+What can we do about it?
 One strategy might be to use `Object.assign()` to copy properties from one object to another, always generating a new object for every data mutation.
 Perhaps something like this.

 ````js
 class Product {